Raffael-Eloi/Raffael-Eloi/README.md

 📂 What You’ll Find Here

 My GitHub is a mix of personal, professional, and academic projects, including:
+- Frontend services
-Backend services and API designs Infrastructure-as-code projects and automated pipelines Experiments with architecture, cloud technologies, and system design My personal portfolio and things I’m currently learning or trying out If something catches your eye, feel free to explore, star, or reach out — I'm always open to collaborations and conversations.
+- Backend services and API designs
+- Infrastructure-as-code projects and automated pipelines
+- Experiments with architecture, cloud technologies, and system design

+If something catches your eye, feel free to explore, star, or reach out — I'm always open to collaborations and conversations.

 🤝 Let’s Connect